noe-von-eiff/sudoku-solver/README.md

 ## TODOs
 - Finish README
+- Better board loading: Should be in dot-notation.
+Can put all the strings in a hashmap then.
 - Upgrade solver for Evil boards
 - Add a new check for "shadow blacklists"
 - Add a backtracking method as a last resort if logic isnt enough